elixirfocus/greeter/README.md

 ### Adding Business Domain Code

-As you may have noticed, the generated Phoenix project has some opinions about folder structure.
+As you may have noticed, the generated Phoenix project has some opinions about directory structure.
 So far we've been working in `greeter_web` directory but in a larger app you'll have also have lots of business domain code.
 A good place for that is the `greeter` directory right next to `greeter_web`.
 Since this app is pretty basic we'll keep the business domain stuff pretty simple and create a formatter module to make names look nicer.
 It's not much but it will help demo how code can be separated.

 Create a new `NameFormatter` module with a simple `format` function that will capitalize our names.